pnuu/fmiopendata/wfs.md

 ## Salinity and Water temperature observations

-Salinity and water temperature observations (CDT observations) from fixed locations.
-Available parameters are water temperature, salinity, conductivity, and the speed of sound as a function of water pressure (corresponding approximately to depth).
-The data is returned in simple feature format.

-* Query ID: `fmi::observations::cdt::simple`
-* Available arguments:
-    * starttime
-        * Begin of the time interval
-        * Parameter begin specifies the begin of time interval in ISO-format (for example 2012-02-27T00:00:00Z).
-    * endtime
-        * End of time interval
-        * End of time interval in ISO-format (for example 2012-02-27T00:00:00Z).
-    * timestep
-        * The time step of data in minutes
-        * The time step of data in minutes.
-Notice that timestep is calculated from start of the ongoing hour or day.
-    * parameters
-        * Parameters to return
-        * Comma separated list of meteorological parameters to return.
-    * crs
-        * Coordinate projection to use in results
-        * Coordinate projection to use in results.
-For example EPSG::3067
-    * fmisid
-        * FMI observation station identifier.
-        * Identifier of the observation station.

-## Salinity and Water temperature observations

-Salinity and water temperature observations (CDT observations) from fixed locations.
+Salinity and water temperature observations (CTD observations) from fixed locations.
 Available parameters are water temperature, salinity, conductivity, density, and the speed of sound as a function of water pressure (corresponding approximately to depth).
 The data is returned in a time value pair format.

-* Query ID: `fmi::observations::cdt::timevaluepair`
+* Query ID: `fmi::observations::ctd::timevaluepair`
 * Available arguments:
     * starttime
         * Begin of the time interval